Nationals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Nationals have a record of 1-6.
+- The Nationals have played as the underdog in seven of their past 10 games and have gone 2-5 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their opponents are 6-3-1 when it comes to hitting the over.
+- When it comes to the total, the Nationals and their foes are 6-3-1 in their last 10 contests.

-- Oddsmakers have not posted a spread in any of the Nationals' past 10 matchups.
+- Oddsmakers have not posted a spread in any of the Nationals' past 10 contests.

 Nationals Betting Records & Stats

+- Washington has a record of 9-11, a 45% win rate, when it's set as an underdog of +145 or more by bookmakers this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 45.5% chance of pulling out a win.
+- The Nationals have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

-- Washington and its opponents have hit the over in 21 of its 47 games with a total this season.
+- Washington's games have gone over the total in 21 of its 48 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.